SeanMelody/Budget-Tracker/ReadMe.md

 ## Description

-    A budget tracker that will let you keep track of your spending, even when offline by saving data to IndexedDB
+   A budget tracker that will let you keep track of your spending, even when offline by utilizing service-workers and saving data to IndexedDB, then when back online, sending the data to the MongoDB Database.

 ## Installation